-We have plotted the long-term changes in the spatially averaged liquid soil moistures in the areas with elevations between 3300 and 3500 m and in the areas with elevations between 3500 and 3700 m in Figure S6 in the supplementary material.
-In the seasonally frozen ground at elevations of 3300-3500 m, the liquid soil moisture increased slightly
+480 in the areas with elevations between 3300 and 3500 m and in the areas with elevations 481 between 3500 and 3700 m in Figure S6 in the supplementary material.
+In the seasonally

-In the freezing season, since the surface ground is frozen, runoff is mainly subsurface flow coming from seasonally frozen ground.
-Runoff has the highest correlation (r = 0.82) with the liquid soil moisture in the freezing season, which indicates that the frozen soil changes were the primary cause of the increase in liquid soil moisture, resulting in increased runoff in the freezing season.
-During the past 40 years, parts of permafrost changed into seasonally frozen ground and the frozen depth of the seasonally frozen ground decreased, leading to increases in the liquid soil moisture in the deep layers during the freezing season.
-The increase in liquid soil moisture also increased the hydraulic conductivity, which enhanced the subsurface flow.
-Figure 13(c) shows the seasonal pattern of runoff from the entire basin.
-From April to October (the thawing season), runoff in the permafrost area was much larger than in the area of seasonally frozen ground; however, in the freezing season the inverse was true.
-Figure S7 in the supplementary material shows runoff changes from a typical area (with elevations of 3500-3700 m) that featured permafrost during the period of 1971 to 1980, but degraded to seasonally frozen ground during the period of 2001 to 2010.
-This illustrates that thawing of permafrost increased runoff in the freezing season and slowed hydrological recession processes in autumn.
-Figure S4 illustrates the increase in freezing season runoff and the shift in the seasonal flow patterns simulated by the model without the frozen soil scheme.
+482 frozen ground at elevations of 3300-3500 m, the liquid soil moisture increased slightly 483 due to the decrease in the frozen depth, as shown in Figure 10(a).
+At elevations of 3500- Comment [PDM72]: " (Figure 10(a)) 484 3700 m, the liquid soil moisture in the deep layer increased significantly since the 1990s, 485 due to the change of the permafrost into seasonally frozen ground, as shown in Figure 486 10 (b) .
+Comment [PDM73]: " (Figure 10(b)) 487 In the freezing season, since the surface ground is frozen, runoff is mainly subsurface 488 flow coming from the seasonally frozen ground.
+Runoff has the highest correlation (r = Comment [PDM74]: Delete 489 0.82) with the liquid soil moisture in the freezing season, which indicates that the frozen 490 soil changes were the primary cause of the increased liquid soil moisture, resulting in Comment [PDM75]: "increase in" 491 increased runoff in the freezing season.
+During the past 40 years, parts of the permafrost Comment [PDM76]: Delete 492 changed into seasonally frozen ground and the frozen depth of the seasonally frozen 493 ground decreased, leading to increases in the liquid soil moisture in the deep layers 494 during the freezing season.
+The increase in liquid soil moisture also increased the 495 hydraulic conductivity, which enhanced the subsurface flow.
+Figure 13(c) shows the 496 seasonal pattern of runoff from the entire basin.
+From April to October (the thawing 497 season), runoff in the permafrost area was much larger than in the seasonally frozen Comment [PDM77]: "area of" 498 ground; however, in the freezing season runoff in the permafrost area was lower than 499 in the seasonally frozen ground.
+Figure S7 in the supplementary material shows runoff Comment [PDM78]: "the inverse wat true" 500 changes from a typical area (with elevations of 3500-3700 m) that featured permafrost 501 during the period of 1971 to 1980 and that changed to seasonally frozen ground during Comment [PDM79]: "1980, but degraded" 502 the period of 2001 to 2010.
+This illustrates that the thawing of the permafrost increased < Comment [PDM80]: Delete 503 the runoff in the freezing season and slowed recession processes in autumn.
+Figure S4 < Comment [PDM81]: Delete Comment [PDM82]: Delete Comment [PDM83]: "hydrological" , illustrates the increase in freezing season runoff and the shift in the seasonal flowpatterns simulated by the model without the frozen soil scheme.